Pratyush038/FoodBridge-AI/README.md

 ### Other Platforms

 The app is configured for Vercel deployment but can be adapted for other platforms by updating the `next.config.js` file.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.

-## Support

-For support, email support@foodbridge.ai or create an issue in the repository.